toptensoftware/moe-js/readme.md

 ## Helper Functions

-You can write helper functions to be used in your templates by either declaring them inside the template using `{{#code}}` blocks, or by attaching functions to the `moe.helpers` object:
+You can write helper functions to be used in your templates by either declaring them inside the template using `{{#code}}` blocks (as described above), or by attaching functions to the `moe.helpers` object:

 ```Javascript
 var moe = require('moe-je');